linuxlsr/azureLearning/README.md

  - tenant_id
  - local_ip  #for access from my home network to the resources public IPs
  - action_group_active
+ - repo      # for tagging resources deployed by their code repo
+ - infra     # specific code / repo for networking infrastructure

 ## initial Observations
 1. Azure clusters their services, such as storage, where AWS breaks items that use storage into separate granular services.